NHSDigital/integration-adaptor-mhs/mhs/mhs-adaptor-dev-notes.md

 Raise a PR for your changes.

 Once your changes have been merged, log into DockerHub using the credentials stored within our AWS accounts Secrets Manager, secret name `nhsdev-dockerhub-credentials` in London region.
-Go to AWS Management Console > Service Manager then find the option 'retrieve keys'.
+Go to AWS Management Console > Secrets Manager then find the option 'retrieve keys'.

+If you have not created a release before then you will first need to create a new docker builder instance using `docker buildx create --use`.

 Execute `./release.sh`.